rations/gui-for-native-instruments/Readme.md

 Warnings and notes

 - This installer will not work if you've previously tried installing Native Access V2.
 If that's the case, completely remove any existing "Native Access V2.exe" file or folders and start again.
-- yabridge works best with Wine Staging 9.21.
-If you need to downgrade Wine you can set:

-version=9.21
-variant=staging

-- Always back up your Wine prefix before running installers.
-- Run the GUI script as your regular user (not root).
-Use sudo only when requested by the script.

 How to run